-Hello, my name is Sarah and I love to travel and co-create adventures!
+Hello, my name is Sarah and I love to travel and co-create adventures.

-Welcome to my travel blog.
-I’m so glad you found me.
+Welcome to my blog.
+I’m so happy to see you.
 Thank you for dropping in.

-I’m feeling a tad awkward describing myself on this ‘About Sarah’ page.
-Words I could use are artist, co-creator, intuitive healer, humanitarian, musician, nature-lover, traveller and writer.
+I’m feeling a little bit awkward describing myself on this ‘About Sarah’ page.
+Words I could use are adventurer, artist, bard-in-training, co-creator, intuitive healer, humanitarian, musician, nature-lover, singer-songwriter, traveller and writer.

 Now, if you happen to be passing through a village somewhere in Africa or Papua New Guinea, for example, identity is defined in a different way.
 It’s all about your lineage and which clan or tribe you belong to, basically your roots.
 So here goes…

 My roots extended deep down into the earth in 1970, having chosen my parents, Kate and Séan, who waited patiently for me to show up.
 I have no blood-brothers nor sisters but I never felt completely alone in the world.
 Our family, although small, is an interesting mix of Maltese, English and Irish lineage.
 My clan is called Packwood, and my tribe, well, what can I say?

 I feel that I belong to the worldwide family of humanity, so I am a global citizen and quite, inherently nomadic by nature.
 I caught the adventure bug at a young age when I used to go fishing in the River Itchen or make dens in the woods near my family home in the pretty village of Long Itchington, Warwickshire, UK, where I grew up.